-That is of course not wholly true.
+That is of course not completely true.
 There are many inspiring artists out there, and I have learned incredibly much from them, even only by watching their work.
 But there comes a moment when you have to stop looking at other people’s art, and go deep inside to find your own artistic expression.
 At that moment it is wonderful to have people around you who go through the same experience.

 The risk of procrastination

 Art-making can be difficult, as I stated above, so it can be tempting to keep postponing:

 - Today I don’t have time for painting—I’ll do it tomorrow.

 - I don’t have the right materials right now—I will need to buy quality paint before I start.